Skip to content

 Donate

-This engine is a gift given freely to the community and monitary donations are not necessary.
+This engine is a gift given freely to the community and monetary donations are not necessary.
 However, it is true that it's development takes much time, energy and learning.
-To that end, NVGT can be considered donationware as monetary support allows me to invest more time into working on this project rather than other endeavors.
-If you would like to support further development of this engine or have found significant benifits as a result of using it, I'd much appreciate it if you would please consider supporting me on PayPal or if that's not an option, sharing this engine with those you think could benifit from it.
+To that end, NVGT can be considered donationware as monetary support allows me to invest more time into working on this project rather than other endeavours.
+If you would like to support further development of this engine or have found significant benefits as a result of using it, I'd much appreciate it if you would please consider supporting me on PayPal or if that's not an option, sharing this engine with those you think could benefit from it.
 Thank you very much!